lovac42/ReMemorize/src/rememorize/config.md

 ### fg_hotkey:
 Shortcut for forget note.
 (Beware of hotkey conflicts.)

+### menu_name:
+Default to the Study menu on the toolbar, but you can change this to any other name.
+Requires a restart of anki to see results.

 ### default_days_on_ask
 Default days to set when the user presses the hotkey.